zephyraft/mermaid-previewer/README.md

 # Mermaid Previewer

-A chrome plug-in for previewing the mermaid map in markdown, rendering the mermaid map locally, without involving remote api calls.
+A chrome extension for previewing and exporting mermaid in github/bitbucket.
-Currently supports GitHub and bitbucket.

 Set the code block language to mermaid in markdown:
 ```mermaid